-There are distance learning rooms at each of the three buildings that utilize the Gigabit Broadband Wide Area Network.
-In addition to the distance learning room's I.P. video conferencing capabilities, we also have to a mobile cart in each elementary building that can be moved into the classrooms for virtual field trips.
+There are distance learning rooms at both buildings that utilize the Gigabit Broadband Wide Area Network.
+In addition to the distance learning room's I.P. video conferencing capabilities, we also have to a mobile Polycom carts that can be moved into the classrooms for virtual field trips.